Quick Start

 OpenAI Chat Completions w/ Function Calling on Vivgrid

 Do you know?
-Your Stateful Serverless Function will be deployed to multiple regions automatically, bringing computing closer to your users.
+Your skill will be deployed to multiple regions automatically, bringing computing closer to your users.
 This reduces latency and improves user experience.
 For Free Plan users, there are 7 regions available.